-Utilities In U -
+Utilities In Use

 Yes No Available from:

-Electricity V Arizona Public Service Company
+Electricity $\mathbf{\nabla}$ Arizona Public Service Company

-Water $\mathbf{\nabla}$ West End Water Company
+Water West End Water Company

-Sanitary Sewer $\mathbf{\nabla}$ Septic
+Sanitary Sewer Septic

-Natural Gas $\checkmark$ Southwest Gas Company
+Natural Gas Southwest Gas Company

-Telecom $\checkmark$ CenturyLink
+Telecom \checkmark CenturyLink

 Satellite Providers

-Frontage/Access The subject site has fro controlled.
-Ingress and parcel boundary.
-Acces egress is ma ide from nd Avenue frontage road which is access a shared driveway along the southeasterly onsidered average.
+Frontage/Access egress fror n the from nd Avenue frontage road which is access tage road is made from the northwesterly onsidered average.

-Street Improvements Street Name Grand A Venue
+Street Improvements Street Name Grand A Avenue

 Lanes (# Direction) 2 North 2 South

 Street Width Var

-Center Lane/Median Med ian
+Center Lane/Median Med

 Surface Aspl

-Curb N
+Curb

 Gutter N

 Sidewalk N

-Lighting N
+Lighting Ne

 Frontage ±100

 Traffic Count 18,0

-,

-Drainage No apparent drainage proby the appraiser. roblems we e observ ed during a physical inspection of the site
+Drainage Flood Hazard by the appraiser.
+FEMA Flood Insurance s): ed during a physical inspection of the site

-Flood Hazard FEMA Flood Insurance Rate Map(s s):

-Flood Zone(s) 1 ( Panel Effective Date
+Flood Zone(s) Panel Effective Date

-A 040 13C0769

-izard area subject to inundation by the 1%

-annual chance flood.
-The base flood, is the flood to year.
-The Zone A design he 1% annua hat has a 1% gnation is fo rance is ma al chance chance or areas v ndatory f flood (100-year flood), also known as the of being equaled or exceeded in any given where base flood elevations have not been for properties within Zone A and building
+Х 04 013C0769 October 16, 2013

+flood with average deptl hs of less than one chance of flood; area of 1% annual chance foot or with drainage areas less than one om 1% annual chance flood.

-As with any property, th conditions not reflected ceptible to standing water due to localized nee Rate Maps.
+As with any property, the conditions not reflected of ceptible to standing water due to localized nee Rate Maps.

-Soil Conditions and Environmental Conditions conducted for the prope appraiser.
-Furthermore, or testing for indication erty, nor has the apprais s of contam that the pr any such er has no ination, v operty is or other environmental study having been h report been requested or supplied to the t performed any background investigation whether man-made or naturally occurring. s not in violation of any federal or state ion.
+Soil Conditions and Environmental Conditions The appraiser is not aware of any soils report or other environmental study having been conducted for the property, nor has any such report been requested or supplied to the appraiser.
+Furthermore, the appraiser has not performed any background investigation or testing for indications of contamination, whether man-made or naturally occurring.
+This appraisal assumes that the property is not in violation of any federal or state environmental policy, act, statute, or regulation.

-would indicate the exist site assessment study b and/or other such exper is written with the a contaminants.
-The re ence of surf by a qualifient ts may disconssumption ader of thi ace or sul ed enviro over cond that the s report made, and no factors were observed that bsurface contamination of the property.
+would indicate the existe site assessment study by and/or other such expert is written with the as contaminants.
+The rea nce of surf y a qualifi s may disc ssumption der of thi face or sul ed enviro cover cond that the is report made, and no factors were observed that bsurface contamination of the property.
 A onmental engineer, hydrologist, geologist ditions that require action.
-This appraisal property is free from environmental is cautioned that the presence of such the value of the property.
+This appraisal e property is free from environmental is cautioned that the presence of such the value of the property.

-Signs A physical inspection of premise signs or off-pre veal the presence of any realty signs, on-
+Signs A physical inspection of premise signs or off-prer veal the presence of any realty signs, on- operty.